PopulateTools/perspective-map/README.md

 ```

-## Requeriments
+## Requirements

-The plugin has been tested with the latest versions of Perspective, 0.8.0, which was released on 28.04.2021.
+The plugin has been tested with the latest versions of Perspective (>= 0.8.0) which was released on 28.04.2021.

 You will also need to include the Leaflet CSS

 ```html
 <link rel="stylesheet" href="https://unpkg.com/leaflet@1.7.1/dist/leaflet.css" />
 ```

 Or